CORONAVIRUS (COVID-19) INFORMATION

 The well-being of our employees and clients is our top priority.
 Regional continues to monitor COVID-19 developments and follow guidelines from the Centers for Disease Control and Prevention (CDC) and the Indiana State Department of Health (ISDH).
 We encourage everyone to support our precautionary measures and to practice respiratory hygiene and cough etiquette.
 Click here for respiratory hygiene and cough etiquette tips from the CDC.

-Strawhun Center and Stark Center are open for mental health emergencies and inpatient psychiatry (Strawhun Center only).
+Strawhun Center and Stark Center are open for individuals experiencing mental health emergencies or seeking residential addictions treatment (#RecoveryMatters).
+We are also accepting admissions to our inpatient psychiatry unit at the Strawhun Center.

 Individuals seeking any of the aforementioned services should call 219.769.4005 before entering these facilities.
 Our call center staff will direct you to the appropriate department for more information about our intake process.
 We apologize for this inconvenience.

-As part of our precautionary measures, we have temporarily suspended in-person, outpatient mental health and outpatient substance use treatment services.
-These services have transitioned to telehealth and online counseling.
-Individuals without a computer or a phone — and in need of outpatient mental health or outpatient addiction services — can use designated telehealth rooms within Regional's Strawhun Center or Stark Center.
-However, individuals are asked to call before entering these facilities.
+As part of our precautionary measures, in-person mental health services have transitioned to telehealth and online counseling.
+Individuals without a computer or a phone — and in need of counseling, psychiatry or outpatient addiction services — can use designated telehealth rooms at Strawhun Center, Stark Center, Borto or Lakeside.
+However, individuals are asked to call before entering this facility.
 Call 219.769.4005 for more information.

 Mental health clients whose medication refills are contingent upon an appointment should call their provider at Regional to have their medications refilled.